-Caitlyn Jenner is the toast of the town -- winning an ESPY award, appearing on the cover of Vogue, and starring in her own reality show about her transition from man to woman.
-She's the darling of the transgender community, receiving widespread support for her courage and openness.
-Anyone who questioned her decision to transition was quickly labeled "transphobic" and "hateful."
-Yet, it was a different story in the 1970s when a man named Richard Raskind became a woman named Renee Richards.
+Caitlyn Jenner is the toast of the town: winning an ESPY award, appearing on the cover of Vogue, and starring in her own reality show about her transition from man to woman.
+She's received widespread support for her courage and openness.
+Anyone who questions her decision to transition is quickly labeled "transphobic" and "hateful."
+Yet, it was a different story in the 1970s, when a man named Richard Raskind became a woman named Renee Richards.
 To fully understand how the transgender movement has evolved, one must know her dramatic and moving story in all its shades of gray.

 Richard Raskind Becomes Renee Richards and the Media Creates a Villainess

 Renee Richards was not warmly received when she played on the women's professional tennis tour in the 1970s.
 It was a time of tremendous social change – the sexual revolution, anti-war protests, feminism, the Black Panther Party, gay pride – but transgender issues remained taboo and wouldn't be dealt with for decades to come.
 Ours was still a largely Christian nation.
 The tumult in society created a push back from the Religious Right, who fought to uphold the traditional values they felt were under attack.
 Their standard response to gay couples was: “God made Adam and Eve, not Adam and Steve."
 To individuals such as Renee Richards, who claimed to be born the wrong gender, they'd adamantly proclaimed: “God doesn't make mistakes!”